asadprodhan/How-to-download-genomes-using-the-accession-number/README.md

         ```
 <br />

-**Note: The script can download the entir BioProject by replacing the accession number by the BioProject number.
+**Note: The script can download the entire BioProject by replacing the accession number by the BioProject number.
 Downloading using the BioProject number will automatically download all the associated data and metadata.**

 <br />